Understanding the Community Scale Flood Maps

 The areas that are estimated to be inundated at some point during a flood with the respective Annual Exceedance Probabilities (AEPs).
 Three extents are typically shown on the PDF flood extent maps – Low Probability (0.1% AEP); Medium Probability (1% AEP fluvial or 0.5% AEP coastal); and, where appropriate, High Probability (10% AEP).

-The outer bounds of the AFA where, based on the Preliminary Flood Risk Assessment (OPW, 2012), the risks associated with flooding are potentially significant, and where further, more detailed assessment has been undertaken to determine the degree of flood risk.
+The outer bounds of the APSFR where, based on the Preliminary Flood Risk Assessment (OPW, 2012), the risks associated with flooding are potentially significant, and where further, more detailed assessment has been undertaken to determine the degree of flood risk.

 Defended Areas